-Benecol® Spreads are the only products in the U.S. that are based with plant stanols, an ingredient that lowers cholesterol and may reduce the risk of heart disease when used as part of a low saturated fat, low cholesterol diet.
+Benecol® Spreads are the only products in the U.S. that are based on plant stanols, an ingredient that studies have shown lowers cholesterol when used as part of a low saturated fat, low cholesterol diet.
 Plant stanols reduce the absorption of cholesterol in the blood, resulting in lower serum LDL and total cholesterol levels.

 How much is a serving?